 I am an associate professor of Geography at the University of Washington in Seattle.
 I research race, nature and migrations, with a focus on environmental justice and Latinidades across the Américas.
 I like reading and hiking with my dog more than webinars; you can check out my reading lists on goodreads.

-If you are applying to our geography graduate program (MA/PhD), please look over my teaching & advising page and write me a brief email.
+I am on sabbatical during autumn and spring quarters this year to get some writing done.
+In Winter 2021, I will teach undergraduate courses on Abolition Geographies and Environmental Justice.
+If you are applying to UW's geography graduate program (MA/PhD), please look over my advising page and then write me an email.

 I live and work on the lands and waters of the Salish Sea: the homelands of the dxʷdəwʔabš (Duwamish), Muckleshoot, spuyaləpabš (Puyallup), dxʷsəqʷəb (Suquamish), and Tulalip nations.
 I am committed to creating space for these and other Indigenous peoples through my teaching, research, and service.